marljonson/marljonson/README.md

 ### 🪼 About Me

 Hi there!
 My name is Marl.
-I'm a computer science major who's interested in managing software products for music, gaming, and entertainment.
-I'm pursuing minors in business and statistics to better understand the communities behind online platforms — from creators looking to license music for their games, to developers optimizing user engagement, to players and users whose behavior can inform smarter recommendation systems and tailored experiences.
+I'm a computer science major who's interested in managing software products for music, gaming, and the entertainment industry.
+I'm pursuing a minor in statistics to better understand the communities behind online platforms — from creators looking to license music for their games, to developers optimizing user engagement, to players and users whose behavior can inform smarter recommendation systems and tailored experiences.

 ### 🍋 Tech Stack